Ares-Developers/Ares-docs/bugfixes/type1/behindanimopentopped.rst

 =================================================================

 :tag:`Behind` animations would even be shown for passengers in :tag:`OpenTopped` vehicles.
-This does not happen any more.
+This does not happen anymore.

 .. versionadded:: 0.A